kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 -->

-We propose introducing a new cluster-scoped API resource, `ClusterResourceClaimTemplate`, which serves as a cluster-wide template for generating `ResourceClaims`.
+We propose introducing a new cluster-scoped API resource, ClusterResourceClaimTemplate, which serves as a cluster-wide template for generating ResourceClaims.
 Along with this, we propose adding a new `clusterResourceClaimTemplateName` field to `PodResourceClaim` and `PodGroupResourceClaim` alongside the existing `resourceClaimName` and `resourceClaimTemplateName` fields.

-When `clusterResourceClaimTemplateName` is populated in a Pod or PodGroup specification, the `ResourceClaim` controller fetches the referenced `ClusterResourceClaimTemplate` and generates a corresponding `ResourceClaim` in the Pod's or PodGroup's namespace, maintaining standard resource ownership and garbage collection semantics.
+When `clusterResourceClaimTemplateName` is populated in a Pod or PodGroup specification, the ResourceClaim controller fetches the referenced ClusterResourceClaimTemplate and generates a corresponding ResourceClaim in the Pod's or PodGroup's namespace, maintaining standard resource ownership and garbage collection semantics.

 ### User Stories (Optional)